 Call it what you like – a battery, a power bank, a quick charge – We like to think of it as a rescue story.

 Something you hope to never use but are so grateful to have when you need it.
-Our lithium-polymer batteries come in 4000mAh and 9000mAh storage capacities – more than enough to rescue you and a friend in your hour of need.
+This lithium-polymer battery has 9,000 mAh of storage capacity – more than enough to rescue you and a friend in your hour of need.
 And who doesn’t love a great rescue story?

 A real-world explanation of Batteries and your mobile devices.